Have a Question About the BreachLock Cloud Platform? Enter it below.

 - After cloning the repository, go to your browser and enter the path where the repository is saved into your system.

 - The repository contains PHP code.
-Select “PHP Common fails” in the module and “.php” in extension.
+Select “PHP Common fails” in the module and “.php” in the extension.

 Figure 5 Vulnerabilities listed with a complete description